Simultaneous robust subspace recovery and semi-stability of quiver representations: Shrunk subspaces and rank decreasing witnesses

 \section{Shrunk subspaces and rank decreasing witnesses}

-Given a partitioned data set $\mathcal{X}$, using Theorem \ref{CD1} and Algorithm \ref{algGlab}, we can check in deterministic polynomial time whether $\X$ has a lower-dimensional subspace structure (equivalently, whether $\cp(T_\X)=0$).
+Given a partitioned data set $\mathcal{X}$, using Theorem \ref{CD1} and Algorithm \ref{algGlab}, we can check in deterministic polynomial time whether $\X$ has an SRSR solution (equivalently, whether $\cp(T_\X)=0$).
 When this is the case, we still need to find a way to recover this lower-dimensional subspace structure.
 In order to do this, we consider shrunk subspaces and second Wong sequences which we explain below.

 \begin{definition} Let $\ar = \{A_1, \ldots A_{\ell} \}$ an $\ell$-tuple of $N \times N$ real matrices and $T_{\ar}$ the cpo with Kraus operators $A_1, \ldots, A_{\ell } $.
 Let $c$ be a non-negative integer.
-A subspace $U \leq \mathbb{R}^N$ is called a \emph{$c$-shrunk subspace} for $\A$ (or $T_{\A}$) if
+A subspace $U \subseteq \mathbb{R}^N$ is called a \emph{$c$-shrunk subspace} for $\A$ (or $T_{\A}$) if

 We say that $U$ is a \emph{shrunk subspace} for $\A$ if $U$ is a $c$-shrunk subspace for some $c>0$. \end{definition}

 We point out that shrunk subspaces have also been studied by D. Eisenbud and J. Harris in \cite{EisHar}, though they refer to them as \emph{compression spaces}.